ehendrix23/tesla_dashcam/README.rst

 *--no-gpu*

   Disables GPU acceleration.
-  Intel Macs: GPU acceleration is enabled by default, use this parameter to disable it.
+  Macs: GPU acceleration is enabled by default, use this parameter to disable it.
-  Apple Silicon Macs: GPU acceleration is disabled by default due to current issues with ffmpeg.
   Non-Macs: GPU acceleration is disabled by default.

   If this parameter is used in combination with --gpu then the first one will have preference.

-  Note: we can only detect Apple Silicon if Python deployed is the Universal2 binary OR the tesla_dashcam executable is for Apple Silicon.
-  If running on Apple Silicon but using the x64 executable or x64 Python then tesla_dashcam will not be able to detect it is running on Apple Silicon.

 *--gpu*

   Enables GPU acceleration.
-  Intel Macs: this is already enabled by default
+  Macs: this is already enabled by default
-  Apple Silicon Macs: to enable GPU acceleration.
-Note that current ffmpeg produces a corrupt video when doing this but newer versions of ffmpeg might work.
   Non-Macs: to enable GPU acceleration, parameter parameter --gpu_type has to be provided as well then to identify the hardware.

   If this parameter is used in combination with --no-gpu then the first one will have preference.

-  Note: we can only detect Apple Silicon if Python deployed is the Universal2 binary OR the tesla_dashcam executable is for Apple Silicon.
-  If running on Apple Silicon but using the x64 executable or x64 Python then tesla_dashcam will not be able to detect it is running on Apple Silicon.

 *--gpu_type*